chriscoombs/aws-school-data-analytics/README.md

 #### Edit job.py file
 Edit the [job.py](etl-job/gluejob.py) file adding your s3 data bucket path where we have **YOURBUCKETPATH** field.
-You can find this path on the output tab on the cloudformation console. after editing it add the file to our data bucket:
+You can find this path on the output tab on the cloudformation console. after editing it add the file to our data bucket (remember to go back to the cloned repository location):

 ``` bash
 cd etl-job